Board of ed votes 3-2 to make masks optional for students, reserves right to make mandatory

 The motion to make masks optional for students passed despite almost every board member agreeing that they thought — while hoping it wouldn’t — COVID-19 cases and transmission would rise in the county in the future.

-While masks are optional for students, the quarantining requirements from NCDHHS will remain enforced for Watauga County Schools.
+While masks are optional for WCS students, the quarantining requirements from NCDHHS will remain enforced.
 This includes that if an unvaccinated student is found to be in close contact with a COVID-19 positive person and both were not wearing a mask, they will have to quarantine.
 If an unvaccinated student is wearing a mask and comes in contact with a COVID-19 positive student not wearing a mask, they still have to quarantine.

 Those quarantine requirements are lessened for students who are vaccinated.
 Those requirements can be found at covid19.ncdhhs.gov/media/164/open.